klahrich/chiefhustler/content/diary/avante-logixx.md

 Avante Logixx is a security services company, catering to the residential high-net-worth market (Avante) as well as to commercial and enterprise clients (Logixx Security).
 I discovered the company through an [interview of the CEO](https://www.youtube.com/watch?v=k7xdRKRbRAA) on SmallCap Discoveries.

-The CEO is [Craig Campbell](https://www.logixxsecurity.com/team/craig-campbell) who has been in the security busines his entire professional life.
+The CEO is [Craig Campbell](https://www.logixxsecurity.com/team/craig-campbell) who has been in the security busines his entire professional life, starting as a securit officer at 17.
 He was the founder and CEO of Total Security Management (TSM), a provider of full-service security solutions to Canadian financial institutions, which he sold to GardaWorld in 2013.

 Mr. Campbell was appointed CEO of Avante Logixx in [2018](https://www.globenewswire.com/news-release/2018/01/10/1286562/36577/en/Avante-Logixx-Announces-Appointment-of-Chief-Executive-Officer-and-Change-to-Board-of-Directors.html).